sequelize/umzug/README.md

                         reverted.
 Pass "0" to revert all.
   --step COUNT          Run this many migrations.
 If not specified, one will
                         be reverted.
+  --name MIGRATION      Explicity declare migration name(s) to be reverted.
-  --migration NAME      List of migrations to be reverted --rerun {THROW,SKIP,ALLOW}
+  --rerun {THROW,SKIP,ALLOW}
-                        Specify what action should be taken when a migration that has already been reverted is passed.
+                        Specify what action should be taken when a migration that has already been reverted is passed to --name.
                         The default value is "THROW".
 ```
 <!-- codegen:end -->